• BLOG

 Picture

-This comes together easily in a blender or food processor and takes very little time.
-If you don't have ramps, you can easily substitute scallions (green onions), diced red onion or even a few garlic scapes.
-For a little more heat, you could add more jalapeno pepper or hot pepper of your choice.
+This comes together easily in a blender or food processor and takes very little time and is truly our house favorite when it comes to sauces.
+If you don't have ramps available where you live or you want to make chimichurri outside of ramp season, you can easily substitute scallions, diced red onion or even a few garlic scapes if they are in-season.

 Wild Ramp Chimichurri